| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 passed to |

-affect the function through two parameters, marginal
+... affect the function through two parameters, marginal and

-, the PSIS-LOO CV is based on the
+lower_bound.
+When marginalis TRUE, the PSIS-LOO CV is based on the

-marginal likelihood, i.e. with the dependence on theta
+marginal likelihood, i.e. with the dependence on theta integrated out.

-species the lower bound where
+marginal defaults to TRUE. lower_bound species the lower bound where

 log-likelihoods are dropped; this is only used in the p-hacking model